Locations:

 You might feel worried if you get COVID during pregnancy.
 On top of the usual pregnancy changes, you’re likely feeling sick and wondering if COVID will affect your delivery.

-While there are risks, it’s important to know that most pregnant people who get COVID-19 experience mild symptoms and fully recover.
-Talk to your healthcare provider about your concerns and what severe symptoms to watch out for.
+There are risks.
+But it’s important to know that most pregnant people who get COVID-19 experience mild symptoms and fully recover.

 Can COVID during pregnancy cause birth defects?